mfaani/mfaani/content/posts/clean-codes/refactoring-tips.md

 One other reason you're in this place and you shouldn't is likely because:
 - You didn't allow unrelated changes get into PRs.
 Example a developer realized some variable name was bad.
 Example `existingName: Bool` is a boolean.
 But its name doesn't convey that.
 It should be refactored into `hasExistingName: Bool`.
 Yet PR reviewers say "to keep the PR focused, we shouldn't make this change now here".
 Which tbh does make sense.
 It's a good principle to follow.
 Yet the trade off is worth it.
 Perhaps the developer can make such changes after getting approvals for the main logical change of the PR.

+## Ask your question does my architecture scale?
+- Can we easily integrate the activation of another device?
+- Can we easily integrate an activate that starts from a certain step or skips certain steps?
+- Am I using pure functions?
+Are my dependencies clear?
+- Can I re-use views, utilities, managers, helpers for different variations or everything is too specific?
+    - Specificity makes it easy to write the code.
+Makes it hard to debug multiple variations of it.
+    - Reusing code might make it hard, because you have to stuff in a lot of slightly different logic into your code so you can make it generic.
+But if you start with a generic mindset, you can start coding differently from the beginning...

 ## Half-measured docs
 - A document created server-side teams is considerate of services
 - A document created by product managers is considerate of quarterly goals.
 Individual tickets.
 User-impacts.
 It's not cognizant of non-surface decisions that the app or platform often make.